Cyber Crisis Emergency Management

 Control Agency for Cyber Crisis

-In this role, DPC supports all government departments to respond to cyber security incidents and coordinates South Australia’s response to significant cyber security incidents and emergencies, including those affecting multiple sectors or communities.
+In this role, DTF supports all government departments to respond to cyber security incidents and coordinates South Australia’s response to significant cyber security incidents and emergencies, including those affecting multiple sectors or communities.
+The Control Agency for Cyber Crisis and Telecommunications Crisis Incident Management Framework (PDF, 542.1 KB) (external site) (external site), aligned with the SA Emergency Management Plan, drives a well-coordinated prevention, response, and recovery to cyber incidents impacting South Australia, minimising disruption for South Australians, and ensuring a coordinated approach to Telecommunications Crisis.

 Emergency services and other agencies in South Australia are assigned significant and specific responsibility in legislation and the emergency management arrangements.
 For each emergency there is only one control authority (e.g. Control Agency) responsible for resolving that emergency.